p4lang/p4c/docs/IR.md

 As an example for how these are used in the IR visitor routines, the IR::If class has three children to visit -- a predicate and two consequents, with the value of the predicate deciding which consequent to execute.
-The child visitor for `IR::if` is
+The child visitor for `IR::If` is

 ```C++
     visitor.visit(predicate);